 In October 2021, at the City Gathering, the One City Environment and Economy Boards – echoed by the Mayor launched the Bristol One City Climate Ask – an active ask for all businesses and organisations based in the city to declare an ambition to become Net Zero by 2030.

 In November 2021 a wide range of Bristol networks worked together to organise the COP26 Business of Net Zero event and to launch a series of Ambition Net Zero business videos and stories to support the Bristol One City Climate Ask.
-The University of Bristol also hosted a mock COP26 event for local schools [link to follow].
-The voices of Bristol citizens can also be heard through a growing series of Bristol One City Climate Action Stories.
+The University of Bristol hosted a mock COP26 event for local schools.
+The voices of Bristol citizens can also be heard through a growing series of Bristol One City Climate Action Stories as part of Bristol City Council’s ongoing social media campaign.